okviz/okviz.github.io/contributing.md

         <img src="assets/images/contributing/pr-7.png" width="400">

         > Note that the ***Edit File*** button may sometimes be disabled.
-This happens because you have probably clicked somewhere that Github has placed you in a different branch for.
+This happens because you probably clicked somewhere and got placed into a different branch by Github.
 In this case, simply click on the PR as you did in the first step of this section, then click on the file you want to edit and the button should be enabled again.

         See [Markdown Editing](markdown-editing) to learn the supported syntax for content editing.